Here's the only pasta salad recipe you need.

 3. Add Strong Flavors

-More intensely flavored than the main ingredient vegetable and protein add-ins, these ingredients should be used more sparingly.
+More intensely flavored than the main ingredient vegetable and protein add-ins, these ingredients should be used sparingly.
 Pick at least one representative from this category, but feel free to use two or three.
 Italian pasta salads often include salami and basil.
-Roasted peppers, pine nuts and feta cheese, for example, will give the salad a Mediterranean feel.
-If making an Asian-style salad, stick to nuts and seeds.
+Roasted peppers, pine nuts, and feta cheese are typical add-ins for Greek pasta salads.
+For Asian-style pasta salads, stick to nuts and seeds.